 A JP drain is a soft, flexible tube connected to a small bulb that gently suctions fluid from the area where you had surgery.
 This helps reduce swelling and the risk of infection by preventing fluid from collecting under your skin.

-You might have one or more drains, depending on your procedure, and they typically stay in place for about 1–3 weeks.
+Depending on your procedure, you might have one or more drains.
+They usually remain in place for about 1–3 weeks.

 1. Empty the Bulb Regularly